full-stack-serverless/cdk-appsync-chat/README.md

 ## CDK AppSync Chat

 This CDK project deploys an AppSync API, Amazon DynamoDB tables, and an Amazon Cognito User Pool configured to create the infrasstructure for a chat application.
+It is paired with a React front-end for a full-stack serverless project.

 ### Deploying the back end